-The representation of different habitats in the bottom trawl footprint closure and the EFH Conservation Areas varies substantially: in Amendment 19's final Environmental Impact Statement (EIS), 21 of 29 habitats identified north of Point Concepcion were more than 50% represented in the footprint closure and the EFH Conservation areas, but one habitat with the largest areal extent (sedimentary shelf) was only 4% represented (Table 4-16 in NMFS 2005).
-A more recent review reports that the majority of habitats (defined by substrate, depth zone, and biogeographic sub-region) have <50% representation in EFH gear prohibition areas, and a substantial proportion have <20% representation (Figure 2.4 in (NMFS 2013)).
-Furthermore, corals and sponges at some depths/biogeographic sub-regions are very well-protected by these EFH gear prohibition areas, but corals and sponges are <20% protected in three of nine such areas (Figure 2.6a in (NMFS 2013)).
+The representation of different habitats in the bottom trawl footprint closure and the EFH Conservation Areas varies substantially: in the final EIS for Amendment 19, 21 of 29 habitats identified north of Point Conception were more than 50% represented in the footprint closure and the EFH Conservation areas, but one of the habitats with the largest areal extent (sedimentary shelf) was only 4% represented (Table 4-16 in NMFS 2005).
+A more recent review reports that the majority of habitats (defined by substrate, depth zone, and biogeopgraphic sub-region) have <50% representation in EFH gear prohibition areas, and a substantial proportion have <20% representation (Figure 2.4 in (NMFS 2013)).
+Furthermore, while corals and sponges at some depths/biogeographic sub-regions are very well-protected by these EFH gear prohibition areas, corals and sponges are <20% protected in three of nine such areas (Figure 2.6a in (NMFS 2013)).